Gehendra Bahadur Rajbhandari

 Gehendra Bahadur Rajbhandari (गेहेन्द्र बहादुर राजभण्डारी; November 1923 – 23 August 1994) was the most senior Minister (working with responsibility of the Prime Minister) in Nepal from 13 April 1970 to 14 April 1971.
-In 1969, Rajbhandari was Minister for Palace Affairs and Foreign Affairs, and was the leader of the Nepalese delegation to the United Nations.
+In 1969, Rajbhandari served as the Minister for Palace Affairs and Foreign Affairs, as well as the leader of the Nepalese delegation to the United Nations.

-A man of vision, served Nepalese Government between 1951 and 1961 as Joint Secretary and Secretary in Ministries of Health, local self-government, pioneer in education field helped establish Adarsha Kanya Niketan (girls school in Patan), board member of Machhindra High School (Lagankhel, Lalitpur), teaching in Patan College, Mahendra Ratna College and Tribhuvan University, established Nepal Commerce College (Nepal Commerce Campus) as founder Principal, involved in politics and became Minister of Home, information, Foreign Affairs, Education, Health, Defense, Palace affairs, and Finance (1970-1971).
-Later became Royal Nepalese Ambassador to Bangladesh.
+Rajbhandari served in the Nepalese government between 1951 and 1961 as Joint Secretary and Secretary in Ministries of Health.
+He pioneered in the field of education, helping establish the Adarsha Kanya Niketan (girls school in Patan), serving as a board member of Machhindra High School (Lagankhel, Lalitpur), and teaching in Patan College, Mahendra Ratna College, and Tribhuvan University.
+He also established Nepal Commerce College (Nepal Commerce Campus) as the founding Principal, later becoming involved in politics and serving as Minister of Home, Information, Foreign Affairs, Education, Health, Defense, Palace Affairs, and Finance (1970-1971).
+In later years Rajbhandari became the Royal Nepalese Ambassador to Bangladesh.

-In social field, he was founder member of Lalitpur Red Cross Chapter, Lalit Graduate Circle, Nepal Professors Association etc. He also paid a friendly visit to the Soviet Union in 1969.
-Nepal and Soviet union signed diplomatic relation in 1956.
+In the social field, he was a founding member of the Lalitpur Red Cross Chapter, Lalit Graduate Circle, and Nepal Professors Association.
+He also paid a friendly visit to the Soviet Union in 1969.
 He died on 23 August 1994 at the age of 70.